Agave Snout Weevil: Protecting South Africa’s Agave Spirit Industry

 Through effective Agave Snout Weevil treatment and diligent pest management practices, La Tierra hopes to safeguard our Agave plants and ensure the continued production of high-quality Agave spirits that makes Mzansi proud.

 The threat of the Agave Snout Weevil looms large over South Africa’s Agave spirits industry.
-By recognizing and addressing the Agave weevil signs and symptoms of infestation, producers can take proactive steps to mitigate its impact.
+By recognising and addressing the Agave weevil signs and symptoms of infestation, producers can take proactive steps to mitigate its impact.

 We will remain vigilant in protecting our Agave against the Yucca weevil / Agave Beetle and its counterparts, preserving the rich heritage of South Africa’s Agave cultivation for future generations.